moonwitch/moonwitch.github.io/content/posts/2023-07-05-RSD-at-work.md

 ---
-title: RSD at Work
+title: "RSD at Work"
+description: "A raw look at how Rejection-Sensitive Dysphoria (RSD) impacted my career transition and communication during a stressful management change."
+date: "2023-07-05"
+lastmod: "2026-06-14"
+comments: true
 categories:
-  - neurodivergence
+  - "neurodivergence"
 tags:
+  - "adhd"
-  - rejection-sensitive dysphoria
+  - "rsd"
-  - rsd
+  - "work"
-  - work
+  - "mental-health"
-date: "2023-07-05"
-lastmod: "2023-07-05"
-comments: true
-draft: true
+draft: false
 ---

 Let's start with an open and honest admission; I didn't realize how bad my RSD was until I thought about writing this post.
 I can honestly say that my RSD screwed me over at my current job.

 ## Here's the story:

 Some months ago, my then boss informed the entire team our current roles would cease to exist and would migrate towards a more managing of managed services partners and would no longer be technical.
 As I am always very hesitant to change, this was a hard nut to swallow.
 I stated I still wanted some technical challenges, since I loved those in my current role.
-As it was then explainedto me, there wouldn't be technical options, it would be an administrative role mainly.
+As it was then explained to me, there wouldn't be technical options, it would be an administrative role mainly.
 I freaked out, but a possible solution offered to me was to move sideways, to the software team.
 I would be able to still do technical things, more CI/CD oriented.
 I was very hesitant, but I agreed to give it a try.
 I was afraid I would not be able to do the job, that I would not be able to learn the new technologies, that I would not be able to keep up with the rest of the team.
 I was afraid I would fail, I felt more fear for the other role.

 The inbetween time meant I had two roles, two bosses, we had a management change, and the original new role changed a little as well.
 Our new manager started to ease all of us into the new management roles, and I felt it might become a good role for me even though I was so deadly afraid at first.
 But I now had two bosses, two roles and was in between everything at once.
 I was very stressed out, and I was not able to focus on my old role or my new one.
 I tried to please both bosses, but their expectations were different, and I was not able to meet them.
 I was not able to focus on my new role, and I was not able to focus on my old role.
 I started to feel worse and worse.